 The costs of overheads and support services are not shown within the service segments in the Comprehensive Income and Expenditure Account as we do not report this in our management reports throughout the year.
-Therefore the full cost principles detailed in the CIPFA Service Reporting Code of Practice 2016/2017 (SeRCOP) are no longer used within the Statement of Accounts.
+Therefore the full cost principles detailed in the CIPFA Service Reporting Code of Practice 2017/2018 (SeRCOP) are no longer used within the financial statements.